 BACKGROUND ON THE KASHA DESIGN GUITAR (also see luthier Jay Hargreaves in our Links section)

-Nicolas plays a custom classical guitar designed by Dr. Michael Kasha and built by the Jay Hargreaves, George Majkowski and the late Richard Schneider.
-Kasha-design instruments are always distinguished by the appearance of an assymetrical bridge having a profile with a wider bass and a narrower treble construction.
+Nicolas plays a custom classical guitar designed by his late father Dr. Michael Kasha and created (but not finished) by the late master luthier Richard Schneider, then completed (after Schneider's passing) by the his luthier students Jay Hargreaves, and the late George Majkowski.
+Kasha-design instruments are always distinguished by the appearance of an assymetric bridge having a profile with a wider bass and a narrower treble construction.
 This guitar features RMC piezoelectric pickups, redwood top and back, an extended fingerboard with a two octave range, and an assymetric bridge & internal bracing.
 Nicolas plays this guitar acoustically as a standard classical guitar and electronically as a guitar synthesizer using the piezo pickups hex output to an AXON AX 100 guitar-to-MIDI converter.

 MY FAVORITE LISTENING SUGGESTIONS OF OTHER ARTISTS

-Mikailo Kasha - jazz bassist; Missy Raines - interesting singer and bassist; Wonderful contagious energy of collaboration between virtuosos Brazilians Yamandú Costa (classical guitar) and Hamilton de Holanda (mandolin) !!! ; Joey Alexander and Beka (two astonishingly gifted young jazz pianists!!!); Carnaval Palace band from France (catchy fun stuff); Cacho Tirao (soulful Argentine singer & guitarist; Chris Thile (great mandolinist and gives wonderful interpretations of everything he touches including Bach!); Rokia Traore (unique guitarist/singer from Mali); aesthestic tasteful phrasing of the late great trumpetist Chet Baker, guitarist Pat Metheny and pianist Martha Argerich.
+Mikailo Kasha - rising star bassist who transcends categories; Eva Cassidy - best singer: an amazing heartfelt passionate emotive voice; you feel deeply touched any song she sang; Missy Raines - interesting singer and bassist; Wonderful contagious energy of collaboration between virtuosos Brazilians Yamandú Costa (classical guitar) and Hamilton de Holanda (mandolin) !!! ; the extremely gifted pianist Martha Argerich, Joey Alexander and Beka (two astonishingly gifted young jazz pianists!!!); Carnaval Palace band from France (catchy fun stuff); Cacho Tirao (soulful Argentine singer & guitarist; Chris Thile (great mandolinist and gives wonderful interpretations of everything he touches including Bach!); Rokia Traore (unique guitarist/singer from Mali); aesthestic tasteful phrasing of the late great trumpetist Chet Baker, and especially guitarist Pat Metheny.

 Guitares Cinematiques videos